felixwang9817/figgie/README.md

 - persistent user

   - first, just store in DB no validation (just enter same username)
+  - then allow users to choose username upon joining
   - then, make accounts and pw

 - hotkeys